When you live in a beautiful state like Colorado, it should be pretty easy to pick a location for your photos, right?

 Hildebrand Park : Located along the foothills in Jefferson County, this is a great place for sunset photos!

-Mount Falcon: I can’t love this location enough.
+Mount Falcon: (east trailhead) I can’t love this location enough.
 Year round, it’s a gorgeous view.
 Sunrise or sunset photo seekers will not be disappointed!
 Who wouldn’t want the iconic Red Rocks Amphitheater in their photos to add the perfect pop of Colorado!

 Lookout Mountain Park: Want that mountain feel without a big drive into the mountains?
 This might be the perfect spot for you.